Skip to content

 # a default value of m=0, causing reads without any nucleotides remaining

-# after proessing to be retained; as "empty reads" will cause errors in
+# after processing to be retained; as "empty reads" will cause errors in

 # downstream applications in ZARP, we have changed the default to m=1,